 Johnson Dean Dutta explores innovation at Davos

-Soumitra Dutta, the Ann and Elmer Lindseth Dean of Johnson at Cornell University, this week is joining other leading thinkers at the World Economic Forum in Davos, Switzerland.
+Soumitra Dutta, the Anne and Elmer Lindseth Dean of Johnson at Cornell University, this week is joining other leading thinkers at the World Economic Forum in Davos, Switzerland.
 Dutta is a member of the Davos Circle, an association of longtime participants in the annual meeting, whose purpose is to engage the world’s top leaders in collaborative activities focused on shaping global, regional and industry agendas.